 top of page

-Sharon Ratchford, MA
+Sharon Ratchford, MSW

-Licensed Master Social Worker
+Licensed Clinical Social Worker

 Education

-The University of Tennessee, Chattanooga: BS, Psychology
+BS, Psychology, The University of Tennessee, Chattanooga

 Pursuing EdD in Learning and Leadership with a focus in Psychology, The University of Tennessee, Chattanooga

-Certifications and Additional Training
+Certifications and Training

 Trauma Focused-Cognitive Behavior Therapy Certification, The Medical University of South Carolina